Singalt16/css-shelf/README.md

 # css-shelf
-shelf effect made using purely HTML and CSS
+shelf effect made with pure HTML and CSS